-Press MENU to access and use \blacktriangle / \bigtriangledown / \checkmark SEEK \triangleright to adjust the volume setting.
+Press MENU to access and use \triangle / ∇ to adjust the volume setting.
 The level will appear in the display.

 Setting the clock: Press MENU until SELECT HOUR or SELECT MINUTE is displayed.
-Use \blacktriangle / \checkmark to manually increase/decrease Press MENU again to disengage clock mode.
+Use \bigwedge / \bigvee to manually increase/decrease Press MENU again to disengage clock mode.

 Autoset: Allows you to set the strongest local radio stations without losing your original manually set preset stations for AM/FM1/FM2.
-Press access and press \blacktriangle / \bigtriangledown / \blacklozenge SEEK \blacktriangleright to turn the feature off.
+Press MENU to access.
+Use \triangle / \bigvee to set or turn on/off.